evolvingstuff/vdw2/content/posts/breast-cancer-survival-44-percent-with-just-10000-iu-of-vitamin-d-per-week-33-pe-ith-placebo-rct.md

 #####  &lt;span style=&quot;color:orange;&quot;&gt;Warning: Vitamin D amplifies the killing power of about half of the chemos&lt;/span&gt;

-Using &lt;a href=&quot;/posts/chemotherapy-might-be-amplified-by-vitamin-dhigh-dose-vitamin-d-with-chemo-therapy&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Chemotherapy might be amplified by vitamin D|high dose vitamin D with chemo therapy&quot;&gt;Chemotherapy might be amplified by vitamin D|high dose vitamin D with chemo therapy&lt;/a&gt; requires one of the following to avoid death
+Using &lt;a href=&quot;/posts/chemotherapy-might-be-amplified-by-vitamin-d&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Chemotherapy might be amplified by vitamin D&quot;&gt;high dose vitamin D with chemo therapy&lt;/a&gt; requires one of the following to avoid death

 1. Select a chemo with an effectiveness that is not increased by Vitamin D